yifengyou/linux-0.11-lab/README.md

     rootfs/hdc-0.11.img2          124032      248063       62016   81  Minix / old Linux

     $ sudo mount -o offset=$((2*512)) rootfs/hdc-0.11.img /path/to/hdc/

+<span id="examples"></span>
+# Examples

+Some examples are stored in `examples/` with their own README.md:

+* syscall -- shows how to add a new system call

 <span id="changes"></span>
 ## Changes